Uzbek affixes in Northern Tajik

 2 suffixes not related to other borrowed morphology

-Doerfer (1967: 18, 19, 25, 39, 56) mentions four other cases of morphological borrowing.
-They are not counted here for the following reasons: Two of these appear to be free forms, although maybe derived from Turkic affixes: ikin ‘dubitative’ and či ‘emotional particle’.
-The remaining two are explicitly described as combining only with Turkic stems: inči ‘ordinal number formation’ and miš ‘verbal noun formation’.
+Doerfer (1967:18, 19, 25, 39, 56) mentions four other cases of morphological borrowing.
+They are not counted here for the following reasons: First, two of these appear to be free forms, although maybe derived from Turkic affixes: ikin ‘dubitative’ and či ‘emotional particle’.
+Second, the remaining two markers are explicitly described as combining only with Turkic stems: inči ‘ordinal number formation’ and miš ‘verbal noun formation’.